Gluten Free Apple Pumpkin Cake

 Why does this recipe use a blend of three gluten-free flours?

-The notes explain that when using gluten-free flour you should use 3–4 different flours together.
-This recipe combines 1 cup coconut flour, 1/2 cup arrowroot flour, and 1/2 cup tapioca flour — each contributes different binding and texture properties that together approximate the structure wheat flour provides.
+When using gluten-free flour you should use 3–4 different flours together.
+I combine 1 cup coconut flour, 1/2 cup arrowroot flour, and 1/2 cup tapioca flour — each contributes different binding and texture properties that together approximate the structure wheat flour provides.

 Should I peel the apples?

-The article specifically says to keep the skin on the apples to add more fiber to the dessert.
-The notes also recommend Granny Smith apples for the best flavor, though the recipe states any apple will work.
+Keep the skin on the apples to add more fiber to the dessert.
+I also recommend Granny Smith apples for the best flavor, though any apple will work.

 What is vanilla sugar and where do I find it?

-The notes describe vanilla sugar as a packet of vanilla-flavored sugar found in the baking aisle of most grocery stores.
-It is used in the icing alongside 3 cups of powdered sugar, 8 tbsp of almond milk, and 1 tbsp of pumpkin.
+Vanilla sugar is a packet of vanilla-flavored sugar found in the baking aisle of most grocery stores.
+I use it in the icing alongside 3 cups of powdered sugar, 8 tbsp of almond milk, and 1 tbsp of pumpkin.

 View Comments (1) View Comments (1)